neuraloperator/neuraloperator/doc/source/user_guide/fno.rst

 inputs are real-valued, we take the real-valued FFT, which is skew-symmetric, so information is repeated across one axis.
 Therefore it is sufficient to keep only two of the four corners of the FFT matrix.

-Equivalantly, we could also apply a periodic FFT-shift using `torch.fft.fftshift` to move the zero-frequency component to the center of the FFT matrix, such that the matrix would be indexed with modes `-n//2, -n//2 + 1, ...-1, 0, 1, ...` as shown below:
+Equivalently, we could also apply a periodic FFT-shift using `torch.fft.fftshift` to move the zero-frequency component to the center of the FFT matrix, such that the matrix would be indexed with modes `-n//2, -n//2 + 1, ...-1, 0, 1, ...` as shown below: